 Facebook uses a NoSQL graph API called TAO that runs on sharded MySQL.
 Facebook started off with MySQL databases but their data requirements became far too great to use these databases directly.
 TAO converts the existing sharded MySQL master-slave pairs into a scalable and geo-distributed database cluster.
 They allow objects and associations stored persistently in the same MySQL instance and cached on the same set of servers.

-They previously used InnoDB for managing social activities, along with RocksDB, their own custom-built database, for some of their data storage needs.
+They earlier used InnoDB to handle social activities and RocksDB, their own custom-built database, for certain data storage needs.

-Facebook is the world’s largest social media platform with over 2.91 billion active users.
-It’s no surprise that such a large website requires a lot of data storage.
+Facebook, the largest social media platform, boasts over 2.91 billion active users.
+Such a huge user base requires extensive data storage.

-In this blog post, we will discuss the different databases that Facebook uses to store their data.
+I’ll discuss the various databases Facebook uses to store data.
 Keep reading!

 TAO

-Facebook created a data model and API specifically for managing connections in their social network, called TAO.
-TAO is a geographically dispersed database that can quickly process data requests from Facebook’s high-demand workloads.
-It is used on thousands of machines, stores petabytes of data, and can handle a billion reads and millions of writes every second, replacing memcache in certain situations.
+Facebook developed TAO, a data model and API, to manage their social network connections efficiently.
+This geographically dispersed database can rapidly process data requests, handling Facebook’s demanding workloads.
+TAO operates on thousands of machines, stores petabytes of data, and manages a billion reads and millions of writes every second.
+It even replaces memcache in some scenarios.

-You can read the TAO paper on the Facebook research website which goes through the system architecture.
+You can read the TAO paper on the Facebook research website.
+It covers the system architecture.

 MySQL

-MySQL is a free, open-source database management system.
-It is one of the most popular database systems in use today.
-MySQL is known for its speed, reliability, and ease of use.
-As per Facebook, it is the primary database used to store user data.
+MySQL is a free, open-source database management system that’s popular for its speed, reliability, and ease of use.
+Facebook uses MySQL as its primary database to store user data.

-MySQL is a relational database system, meaning that it organizes data into tables and columns.
-It supports a wide range of features, including transactions, foreign keys, views, triggers, and stored procedures.
-MySQL also has a rich set of APIs that allow you to access its functionality from your own code.
+MySQL is a relational database system that arranges data into tables and columns.
+It supports many features like transactions, foreign keys, views, triggers, and stored procedures.
+MySQL also offers a rich set of APIs for accessing its functionality from your code.

-Facebook uses MySQL because of its high-performance levels and superior capabilities when compared with other relational databases.
-Its architecture works specifically for large volumes of interactive applications which demand rapid response times.
+Facebook uses MySQL for its high performance and superior capabilities.
+This architecture suits large volumes of interactive applications, ensuring rapid response times.

 InnoDB

-Facebook used the InnoDB storage engine for managing social activities such as likes, comments, etc. InnoDB is a free, open-source database engine that is a fork of the MySQL codebase.
-It was created by Innobase Oy and later acquired by Oracle Corporation.
+Facebook used the InnoDB storage engine for managing social activities like likes and comments.
+InnoDB is a free, open-source database engine, originally created by Innobase Oy and later acquired by Oracle Corporation.
+It’s based on the MySQL codebase.

-InnoDB supports transactions and row-level locking so that multiple users can access the same data at the same time without fear of corruption.
-It also has better crash recovery capabilities.
+InnoDB supports transactions and row-level locking, allowing multiple users to access the same data simultaneously without worrying about corruption.
+It also offers better crash recovery capabilities.

 RocksDB

-RocksDB is an open-source embedded database developed by Facebook (Meta).
-It is designed to be fast and efficient.
-RocksDB offers several advantages compared to InnoDB in terms of space efficiency.
+RocksDB is a fast and efficient open-source database developed by Facebook (Meta).
+It offers several advantages over InnoDB in terms of space efficiency.

-Facebook needed something that could handle the scale of its data.
-That’s why they developed RocksDB.
-Some of the benefits of RocksDB include :
+Facebook needed a solution that could manage its vast data.
+So, they created RocksDB.
+Some benefits of RocksDB are:

 - RocksDB uses compression by default, which means it takes up less disk space.